Cap-go/capacitor-updater/README.md

 # capacitor-updater

-Download app update from url and install it.
+Download app update from a url and install it.

 And reload the view.

-You can list the version and manage it with the command below.
+You can list the versions and manage them with the command below.

 ## Community
 Join the discord to get help : https://discord.gg/VnYRvBfgA6